Mellanox/ci-demo/README.md

   - {mountPath: /.autodirect/sw/release, hostPath: /.autodirect/sw/release}

 # environment varibles to insert into Job shell environment, can be referenced from steps
-# or user-scripts or shell commands
+# or user-scripts or shell commands.
+# If you want more detailed output in logs, add the following environment variable:
+# `DEBUG: true`
 env:
   mofed_installer_exe: /.autodirect/sw/release/mlnx_ofed/MLNX_OFED/mlnx_ofed_install
   mofed_installer_opt: --user-space-only --without-fw-update --all -q --skip-unsupported-devices-check